 Don’t get too sucked into data analyses that aren’t worth the effort.
 Prioritize goals and shape data analyses accordingly.

 New approaches wouldn’t be ground breaking if it didn’t shake up the old way people do things.
 Any new approach may be met with reluctance, skepticism, or confusion by others in pivotal positions.
 It might take some evidence-based results to build trust with those who are unfamiliar with new approaches to problem solving.
 You can be the bridge that links forward thinking strategy with more commonly-accepted approaches.

 Tip #5: Stay flexible.

 Big data tools are young and still evolving, so the methodologies will change.
 It’s not a one-time investment, but a commitment to shifting along with the growing capacities of these technologies.
-Flexibility is also key in that new insights gleaned from big data will mean pivoting the focus throughout the process.Tags: Business,Leadership,Productivity
+Flexibility is also key in that new insights gleaned from big data will mean pivoting the focus throughout the process.Tags: Business,Business Management,Productivity